||Trad, Boulder, 30'

 |Submitted By: ||JNE on Apr 10, 2007|

 Your opinion of this PAGE: [0 people like this page.]

 This is a really good crack problem.
 It starts out as an overhanging finger crack in a hallway, then you can either step off on the rock behind you or for full value, top out the easy 5.8 above.
 From the top, an easy corridor leads back down to the base.
-For extra value, sit start the problem, which provides a definite starting point.
-Very fun thin finger crack, bring tape.
+For extra value, sit start the problem, which provides a definite starting point, and bumps the grade to V9.
+There are many different interpretations of the stand start, with varying grades.
+This is a very fun, thin finger crack, bring tape.

 This is the tall crack splitting the back (south) wall of the formation, the bottom finger crack hidden behind a slab.